Many Great Thanks to Tina Nye of Carson High School for

 ointment!

-structure is both at the same time, or neither.
+molecule is both structures at the same time, or neither.

 Well, blurry logic anyway.
 We typically draw this structure as a